Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 What Phone Radiation Actually Is — RF Fields, SAR, and the ARPANSA Limit

 The reason phones matter more than your Wi-Fi router or smart meter is proximity.
-According to inverse-square law physics, RF power density drops with the square of the distance from the source.
+RF power density drops with the square of the distance from the source (inverse-square law).
 Your router sits 3-10 metres away.
 Your phone sits zero centimetres from your skull during a call.
 That makes your phone the single highest-contact RF source for most Australians — not 5G towers, not smart meters, not your neighbour’s Wi-Fi.

 SAR (Specific Absorption Rate) is the standard measurement for how much RF energy the human body absorbs from a device.
-It is expressed in watts per kilogram (W/kg) and measured with the device transmitting at maximum power, positioned at a standardised distance from a phantom model of the human head or body.
+It is expressed in watts per kilogram (W/kg) and measured with the device transmitting at maximum power, positioned at a standardised distance from a phantom model of the human head.
 The Australian limit, set by ARPANSA (Australian Radiation Protection and Nuclear Safety Agency), is 2.0 W/kg averaged over 10 grams of tissue — identical to the ICNIRP international guideline.
-Every phone sold in Australia must have a SAR rating below this limit to pass type approval.
+Every phone sold in Australia must meet this limit to pass type approval.

-Why Most EMF Phone Cases Do Nothing — Stickers, Shungite, and Back-Only Shields
+Why Most EMF Phone Cases Fail — Stickers, Shungite, and Back-Only Shields

 The Australian EMF protection market is flooded with products that have no credible mechanism for reducing RF exposure.
 If you have spent money on any of the following, you have been sold a story without supporting physics.